Viralmaniar/BigBountyRecon/README.md

 # BigBountyRecon
-BigBountyRecon tool utilises 58 different techniques to expediate the process of initial reconnaissance on the target organisation.
+BigBountyRecon tool utilises 58 different techniques using various Google dorks and open source tools to expediate the process of initial reconnaissance on the target organisation.
 Reconnaissance is the most important step in any penetration testing or a bug hunting process.
 It provides an attacker some priliminary knowledge on a target organisation.
 Furthermore, it will be useful to gain insights into controls in place as well as security matuarity of a target organisation.

-Often times,
+Looking into this low hanging fruits you will have some estimations on the security capabilities on your target organisation.

 ![image](https://user-images.githubusercontent.com/3501170/104112108-d9145c00-533e-11eb-85be-cb1d33fc9362.png)